• Webinar

 * Ref 1.
 Graham CA, Mercer CH, Tanton C, et al, 2017 Ref 2.
 Frederick David A., St. John H. Kate, Garcia Justin R., Lloyd Elisabeth A. 2018.

-Sexual arousal and desire
+Orgasms and desire

 One study shows that people who experience orgasm more often tend to have better communication and explore together with their partner (1).
 Feeling genuinely safe is important.
 Everyone experiences orgasm in their own way, and only you know how an orgasm feels for you.
 In women, there can be multiple mini-orgasms, vaginal orgasms, clitoral orgasms, or blended orgasms.
 Men can experience different types of orgasms too, such as regular orgasms, dry orgasms, or G-spot orgasms.